Derick1530/personal-website/content/what-is-a-problem.md

 ---
 title: What is a problem?
-description: My definition of the term "problem".
+description: My definition of the term "problem"
 updatedAt: 2022-03-14
 type: Thought
 ---